Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course

 2. Course Aims

 The Artificial Intelligence (AI) Literacy course aims to give an overview of AI tools, ethical issues as well as applications in both STEM and HSS.
-This is to equip the postgraduate students with knowledge of AI since AI is fast becoming an integrated component for all industries.
+This is to equip the postgraduate students with knowledge of AI since AI is fast becoming an integral component for all industries.

 3. Intended Learning Outcome